jacastromad/edita/README.md

 - **Auto Indent**: Automatically indent new lines to maintain code structure and readability.
 - **Theme Options**: Choose from system theme, dark theme, or light theme based on your preference.

-## Installation

-Edita can be installed through the Google Play Store.

 ## Usage

 Open the application and start typing!
 Edita provides a minimalist interface to keep you focused on your text.
 Use the menu options for additional functionality like saving files, opening existing documents, changing settings, and more.